Skip to main content

 The project lead will submit the checklist and the full QSIA to the QSIA panel for review.

 The QSIA panel will review the information presented and will judge if they are assured by the information and assessment presented.
-If the QSIA panel are assured the project can be initiated or progress to the next stage of approval dependant on other policies that might apply.
+If the QSIA panel are assured the project can be initiated or progress to the next stage of approval dependent on other policies that might apply.

 The QSIA panel may request the project to resubmit the full QSIA routinely to maintain assurance that risks and being appropriately mitigated.